Josue-Tambwe/GeneralizedAssignmentProblem/README.md

 - The `--low_cost_construction` option is also optional.
 When enabled, the solver uses the **cost‑and‑weight priority rule**, which typically produces **higher‑quality** initial solutions.
-However, this strategy may fail to construct a feasible solution on a few difficult benchmark instances (notably three instances from categories and E).
+However, this strategy may fail to construct a feasible solution on a few difficult benchmark instances (notably three instances from the category E).
 For this reason, the default construction strategy is the **risky‑task‑based priority rule**, which always produces a feasible solution whenever one exists.

 ![](docs/img/run_greedy_full.png)